ahmedkheiri/CoSPLib/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+The Conference Scheduler is licensed under the [MIT License](https://github.com/ahmedkheiri/CSPLib/blob/main/LICENSE.txt).

+Note: If you intend to use the GUROBI solver for Integer Programming and Matheuristic algorithms, a separate license from GUROBI Optimisation is required.
+Please ensure GUROBI is installed and licensed according to their terms.
+The hyper-heuristic approach does not require GUROBI.